-4.3 Example
+5.3 Example

 In this section, a desk study is performed for a theoretical Temporary Flood Barrier (TFB).
-A more detailed example is included in Appendix F.
+The desk study and subsequent steps for testing the TFB in a laboratory and operational environment are elaborated in more detail in Appendix D.

-4.3.1 System and Functionality Description of a Temporary Flood Barrier (TFB)
+5.3.1 System and Functionality Description of a Temporary Flood Barrier (TFB)

 A TFB is designed to temporarily retain water levels to prevent flooding of the area behind the barrier.
 The TFB is placed prior to arrival of a flood and is removed (completely) after the flood has passed.
-It is made of one or more flexible canvas tubes that obtain their stability through self-weight when filled with water (see Figure 4-3).
+It is made of one or more flexible canvas tubes that obtain their stability through self-weight when filled with water (see Figure 5-4).

-Figure 4-3 Schematic cross section of a theoretical Temporary Flood Barrier (TFB) (left) and a picture of a TFB (right) (source: www.tubebarrier.com)
+Figure 5-3 Schematic cross section of a theoretical Temporary Flood Barrier (TFB) (left) and a picture of a TFB (right) (source: www.tubebarrier.com)